 In July 1889, Police Constable Luke Hanks was summoned to investigate a reported theft at the main Telegraph Office in London.
-During his inquiries a telegraph boy by the name of Thomas Swinscow was found to have 18 shillings on his possession, an unusually large amount of money for a boy of his age and the equivalent of more than three weeks wages.
-Hanks also knew that it was against company policy for the boys to carry money on their person and so immediately suspecting Swinscow of the theft he brought him in for further questioning.
+During his inquiries a telegraph boy by the name of Thomas Swinscow was found to have 18 shillings on his possession.
+This was an unusually large amount of money for a boy of his age and background to have being the equivalent of more than three weeks wages.
+It was also against company policy for the boys to carry money on their person.
+Hanks immediately suspected Swinscow of the theft and brought him in for further questioning.

 Swinscow was clearly nervous and evasive when questioned but he vehemently denied any involvement in the theft.
 It was only when it appeared that he was about to be charged with the crime that he owned up to where the money had come from.
 He had not stolen the money, he said, but had earned it working as a prostitute.